leveste/EternalBasher/readme.md

 Tool to hash the resource offsets and store them in meta.resources to allow loading of custom .resources, rewritten on C for Linux.

-**idSaveDecompressorLinux**

-Tool for decompressing DOOM Eternal saved games (game_duration.dat) adapted to work on Linux using Mono.

 **linoodle**

 Linux wrapper for the Oodle compression library.